OrensteinLab/UniLib/README-Transfer_Learning_Model.md

    - Supports training on different datasets.

 4. **Ensemble Model**:
    - Implements an ensemble method for model prediction.
-The script runs 100 iterations of model prediction to improve performance.
+The script runs 100 iterations of model prediction and averages their prediction to improve performance.

 5. **Prediction**:
-   - Uses the trained or pretrained model to predict mean FL values for test and validation sequences.
+   - Uses the trained model to predict mean FL values validation sequences.
-   - Calculates predictions based on  the average predictions of the original and reverse complement sequences, improving prediction accuracy.
+   - Calculates predictions based on  the average predictions for the original and reverse complement sequences, improving prediction accuracy.

 6. **Evaluation**:
    - Calculates Pearson correlation coefficients between the model predictions and the true labels for the 2 different validation set.
    - Evaluates model performance.

 7. **Data Export**:
-   - Saves the average predictions and true leabels in CSV files for further analysis.
+   - Saves the average predictions and true labels to CSV files for further analysis.

 ## Usage